PapersOfMathieuNls/clever-commit/combined.md

 However, the CLEVER source code is in the process of being open-sourced and will be soon available at https://github.com/ubisoftinc.

 \begin{acks}
-We are thankful to Olivier Pomarez, Yves Jacquier, Nicolas Fleury, Alain Bedel, Mark Besner, David Punset, Paul Vlasie, Cyrille Gauclin, Luc Bouchard, Chadi Lebbos and Florent Jousset, Anthony Brien, Thierry Jouin and Jean-Pierre Nolin from Ubisoft for their participations in validating CLEVER hypothesis, efficiency and proposed fixes.
+We are thankful to the software development team at  Ubisoft for their participations to the study and their assessment of the effectiveness of CLEVER.
 \end{acks}

 \section*{References}